wtsi-hgi/bdist/README.md

 should be used.
 If the `;` delimiter were used, it will still work, but it will spawn multiple individual jobs, rather than making use of an LSF job array.

+A FOFN should be used if there are a lot of files to process, to avoid blowing the `$ARG_MAX` of your shell.
+Also note that the number of files to process, either directly or through a FOFN, *must* not exceed the LSF `MAX_JOB_ARRAY_SIZE` parameter, set in `lsb.params` (default 1000).

 ### Options